Prior99/corpses/readme.md

 6. Setting up a database
 ------------------------
-This webinterface is currently using **mysql** as it's database.
-If you do not have **mysql** installed, you might want to do this.
-Part of  installing and managing a **mysql**-server is not part of this readme.
+This webinterface is currently using **MySQL** as it's database.
+If you do not have **MySQL** installed, you might want to do this.
+Installing and managing a MySQL server is not part of this readme.
 Create a new database and a new user, grant the user all privileges for the database and give it a decent password.

 7. Configuring the server